mirlek/Lian/README.md

 # Lian
-This is a test version of website https://mirlek.github.io/Lian/
+This is a website that was made for the educational purposes: https://mirlek.github.io/Lian/